RicardoBernardo870/vue-project/README.md

 For the UI, I chose PrimeVue as a small challenge and to work with ready-made components.
 I also decided not to use Tailwind so I could focus on writing my own vanilla CSS and show how I handle styling and layout from scratch.

+EDIT: For the API i used a first version on api.ts, i changed it and created a dedicated productService file so all the api calls for products are centralized there and cleaned the store a little from toast responsabilities.
+Instead of calling api.ts it just calls the service it needs to execute the requests, its a more future proof way, if there was a BE i would implement openApi its great to work with because it types the BE documentation from swagger and its very robust

 ## Stack

 - Vue 3 + TypeScript